MicrosoftDocs/VBA-Docs/api/Access.ListBox.ItemsSelected.md

 # ListBox.ItemsSelected property (Access)

-You can use the **ItemsSelected** property to return a read-only reference to the hidden **ItemsSelected** collection.
+Use the **ItemsSelected** property to return a read-only reference to the hidden **ItemsSelected** collection.
 This hidden collection can be used to access data in the selected rows of a multiselect list box control.

 ## Syntax